-

 - New York Write to Pitch Conference Reviews

 For Write to Pitch and Algonkian event attendees or alums posting assignments related to their novel or nonfiction.
-Assignments include conflict levels, antagonist and protagonist sketches, plot lines, setting, and story premise.
-Publishers use this forum to obtain information before and after the conference event, therefore, writers should edit as necessary.
-Included are NY conference reviews, narrative critique sub-forums, and most importantly, the pre-event Novel Development Sitemap.
+Publishers use this forum to obtain relevant info before and after the conference event.

 - 1.3k